 Plans have recently been put forward for an ambitious redevelopment of the derelict Preston Barracks site on Lewes Road, Brighton.
-The developers U+I Plc are in partnership with the University of Brighton, and the plans include 350 new homes of which 20% will be “affordable” as well as a new 50,000 sq ft state of the art central research laboratory which is expected to pave the way for design led manufacturing start-ups and entrepreneurs alike.
+The developers U+I Plc are in partnership with the University of Brighton, and the plans include 350 new homes of which 20% will be “affordable” as well as a new 50,000 sq ft state-of-the-art central research laboratory which is expected to pave the way for design-led manufacturing start-ups and entrepreneurs alike.

-The scheme also allows for 25,000 sq ft of retail space earmarked for small independent units and workshops at street level where there is currently very little in this regard.
+The scheme also allows for 25,000 sq ft of retail space earmarked for small independent units and workshops at street level where it is currently very little in this regard.
 The University of Brighton’s Business school will also gain a new base as well as numerous other new teaching and learning facilities.